sean-parent/notebook/tools/docker-tools/README.md

 app@fc7590a63ba3:~$
 ```

 The hex number is the docker image container ID and may be different.
-Going forward I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.
+As we advance I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.

 ### Build the documentation site

-To build or rebuild the complete documentation site locally execute the following from the docker prompt:
+To build or rebuild the complete documentation site locally, execute the following from the docker prompt:

 ```
 cd /mnt/host